 Olight Marauder Mini

 Most versatile flashlight for in your car

 |Max output||100 – 7,000 lumens|

 |Features||Rechargeable via magnetic USB|

 |Battery configuration||1*32650 (proprietary)|

-I can’t help, but say that the Marauder Mini is a phenomenal rechargeable flashlight with phenomenal performance combined with exceptional battery life.
-With a physical switch, you easily toggle between spot mode and flood mode.
+I can’t help, but say that the Marauder Mini is a great rechargeable flashlight with phenomenal performance combined with exceptional battery life.
+With a physical switch, you easily toggle between spot mode and flood mode, so you can have a wide and narrow beam.
 Both light sources have 7 modes, while you have access to 3 colored modes with 4 modes each.